What Is a Digital Adoption Platform?

 • Announcing a new product or service.

 HR teams may rely on emails or Slack messages to get the word out about these announcements.
-But with a DAP like Whatfix, HR can create pop-ups that overlay on the screens of employees when they log into their email or other application.
+But with a DAP like Whatfix, HR can create pop-ups that overlay on the screens of employees when they log into their email or other applications.
 HR teams can include a simple message with a CTA attached to a third-party link, include a video in the pop-up, or attach the pop-up CTA message to an in-app guided flow that walks employees through more complex processes (like completing your benefits enrollment or performance review.)

 Measuring training effectiveness is a significant challenge for L&D teams.
 With a DAP like Whatfix, L&D teams can use training gamification to measure learning retention and improve employee engagement.
 Whatfix’s no-code editor enables non-technical L&D professionals to attach in-app quizzes after a training or onboarding session to gauge how effective the material was and if employees achieved their learning goals, or need additional training.

+Gathering employee feedback is another essential aspect of HR teams, from understanding overall sentiment and employee NPS, to gathering feedback on specific training and onboarding sessions.
 With a DAP like Whatfix, HR teams are empowered with the no-code tools to build and launch in-app native surveys to collect employee feedback in their digital workplace.
 HR teams can also attach these feedback surveys directly after guided flows and self-support experiences, helping to collect real-time feedback.

 4. Product Teams